pablo14/data-science-live-book/selecting_best_variables/general_aspects.md

 <br>

-### The "best" selection?
+## The "best" selection?

 The chapter says "best", but we'd better mention a conceptual point, in general terms _there is no unique best variable selection._

-To start from this perspective is important, since in the exploration of many algorithms that _rank_ the variables according to their predictive power we can find different -and similar- results.
+To start from this perspective is important, since in the exploration of many algorithms that _rank_ the variables according to their predictive power, we can find different -and similar- results.
 That is:

 * Algorithm 1 has chosen as the best variable `var_1`, followed by `var_5` and `var_14`.
 * Algorithm 2 did this ranking: `var_1`, `var_5` and `var_3`.

-Let's imagine based on algorithm 1, the accuracy is 80%, while the accuracy based on algorithm 2 is 78%.
+Let's imagine, based on algorithm 1, the accuracy is 80%, while the accuracy based on algorithm 2 is 78%.
 Considering that every model has its inner variance, the result can be seen as the same.

 This perspective can help us to reduce time in pursuing the perfect variable selection.